 Leaf is another very flexible and minimal Google’s material design framework that’s being worked on by Kim Korte; a young developer from Sweden.
 Leaf also utilizes the CSS library approach and offers a variety of ways to integrate material design elements within your web design concepts and website pages.
 Browse the Components tab from within the navigation menu to learn more about Leaf’s capabilities.

 The last material design framework (we are going to skip Material Design Lite and let you do the exploration all by yourself, since it’s more of a limited components library than a strict CSS framework) on our list today is going to be Essence; a lightweight CSS framework that uses the style guide from the official Material Design Spec and integrates it with the ever-poular ReactJS library.

 Tap into the potential of Essence to quickly build fast, good looking and reliable web and mobile app user interfaces.
 The easy-to-use syntax fuels Essence’s styles and components that will get you going with your next design within a few short learning lessons.

-Bootstrap 3 (the current version, since Bootstrap 4 is also coming soon) is the world’s most popular and sought after front-end development framework for building and rapid prototyping websites, web design concepts, and mobile web designs.
+Bootstrap 4 is the world’s most popular and sought after front-end development framework for building and rapid prototyping websites, web design concepts, and mobile web designs.

 While not strictly a CSS3 framework per se, Bootstrap does involve working with CSS3 on consistent basis, and the main attraction for the framework in the first places is the fact that it puts CSS3 to the test with modern design choices and possibilities.
 The CSS aspects of Bootstrap can be used to build grid systems, forms, buttons, to manage images, to utilize helpers, to work with responsive design, and many more sub-category possibilities that are required in modern web design.